The First State gets into the spooky spirit this fall with Halloween-themed carnivals, trick-or-treating and parties throughout October.

-Mark your calendar for these incredible art events, theatrical plays, bike tours and more throughout the First State during May.
+Mark your calendar for these art events, theater performances, festivals and more throughout the First State during October.

 The Delaware native and filmmaker behind One-Eyed Rabbit returns to her alma mater, Cab Calloway School of the Arts, to produce a short film.